PLAINTIFF’S MOTION FOR SUMMARY JUDGMENT AND INCORPORATED MEMORANDUM OF LAW

 - Plaintiff was eligible to receive overtime pay during the time he worked for Southeastern Towers, LLC.

-- Plaintiff was an employee who performed duties which are closely related and directly essential to such interstate activities and is thus covered by the FLSA.
+- Plaintiff was an employee who performed duties that are closely related and directly essential to such interstate activities and is thus covered by the FLSA.

 - Southeastern Towers, LLC in 2013 had an annual dollar volume of sales or business is $500,000 or more and had at least two employees engaged in commerce or in the production of goods for commerce or handling such goods.